 Key trends shaping the future of QA testing

-AI doesn’t replace testers but amplifies their reach, speeds up routine work, and reveals insights hidden in data.
+AI doesn’t replace testers but amplifies their reach, speeds up routine work, and reveals insights hidden in data — the hallmark of future testing practices.
 Here’s where the future is heading:

 Human-in-the-loop testing and exploratory testing automation

-Exploratory testing has always been a human-led activity.
+Exploratory testing has always been a human-led activity, but in the future of testing, AI will augment intuition with data-driven insights.
 Yet, AI can add data to intuition: help with relevant insights, group behavioral patterns in specific clusters, detect more anomalies than humans can comprehend.

 So, the focus also adds new areas, like augmenting automation with exploratory and UX-driven testing.
 And here, deep AI analytics gives a hand.